Resources: Slack Help

 Similar to above, if you hover over the template and click on the share button in the right-hand corner, it will bring up a window where you can choose another user in your workspace to share the template with.

 Template sharing across your workspace is limited to Polly users on a paid plan.
-For paying users, you can share templates to another author, or if you’re on a workspace-wide plan (where everyone is an author) then you can share freely with your organization.
+For paying users, you can share templates to another author, or if you’re on a workspace-wide plan (where everyone is a sender) then you can share freely with your organization.

 When you share a template, any changes made to the template will reflect for everyone who has shared access to it – similarly to Google Docs.
 You will need to click Update Template whenever you make a change, before they appear for your colleagues.